-At a Longboat Key Town Commission budget workshop Monday at Town Hall, Town Manager Dave Bullock alerted commissioners taxpayers will begin paying for that project in fiscal year 2015 for the next six years.
+At a Longboat Key Town Commission budget workshop Monday at Town Hall, Town Manager Dave Bullock alerted commissioners that he’s ready to collect on the $16 million starting in fiscal year 2015.

 “It’s not a perfect plan, but we hope it will hit the sweet spot for us and allow us not to put any more sand down for the next five years,” Bullock said.

-To reduce that hefty price tag, Bullock and his staff is considering a beach project alternative: Moving sand from sand-rich areas of the Key’s coastline to sand-depleted areas.
+To reduce that hefty price tag, Bullock and his staff are considering a beach project alternative: moving sand from sand-rich areas of the Key’s coastline to sand-depleted areas.

-The move, though, would have to be approved by the state.
+That option, though, will have to be approved by the state.

 Commissioner Phill Younger was pleased to hear staff is working to find ways to reduce the cost.

-“It’s encouraging to here we will consider harvesting sand from one part of the beach to another,” Younger said.
+“It’s encouraging to hear we will consider harvesting sand from one part of the beach to another,” Younger said.
 “That could bring this number down.”